-In many flying situations a very rapid descent is necessary to avoid a dangerous situation, e.g. the upcurrent from a cumulus cloud, an approaching cold front or a storm front.
+Many flying situations call for a very rapid descent to avoid a dangerous situation, e.g. the upcurrent from a cumulus cloud, an approaching cold front or a storm front.

 Rapid descent methods should all be practised in calm conditions and at sufficient altitude so that a pilot is then able to employ them effectively if extreme conditions arise.
-The rapid descents are divided into three different manoeuvres which increase the sink rate safely and in a controllable manner.
+The rapid descents are divided into three different manoeuvres which increase the sink rate in a safe and controllable manner.